lichen911/MinecraftWaypoints/README.md

 ### Waypoints Plugin
+---
+#### What is it?
 This project is a plugin for Bukkit based Minecraft servers to add the use of Waypoints.

-This plugin allows users to set named Waypoints from their current location and store them both publicly or privately.
-The waypoints are stored in the plugin's config.yml, and then users may either set their compass heading to one of the stored waypoints or teleport directly to it.
+This plugin allows players to set named Waypoints from their current location and store them both publicly or privately.
+The waypoints are stored in the plugin's config.yml, and then players may either set their compass heading to one of the stored waypoints or teleport directly to it.

+#### Download and install
+Download the [latest release](https://github.com/lichen911/MinecraftWaypoints/releases) and drop it in the `plugins` dir of your Bukkit based Minecraft server.

 #### Usage
 The following commands allow you to manage the waypoints, set them as a compass heading, or teleport directly to them.
 The `pub` arg is optional and is used to indicate the player is referring to public waypoints (instead of their private waypoints)